- Civil motions are heard on: Mondays, Time: 1:30 p.m.

 It is not necessary to clear a motion date with the court clerk prior to filing the motion.
 Counsel MUST comply with the Federal and Local Rules regarding service when selecting a date for the hearing on their motion.
 If the Court does not believe that oral argument will be helpful, the Court will advise the parties no later than the Friday before the hearing.

 - The Court does not entertain telephone appearances for hearings except in exceptional circumstances.
+However, where the parties have conducted the Rule 26(f) conference in person, they may apply to the Court to appear telephonically for the Rule 26 scheduling conference.

 - All discovery motions are to be calendared before the magistrate judge.